 Letopolis turned out to be the highlight of the preview session.
 A lost city that was being reclaimed thanks to the efforts of Taharqa, Ghupa’s son-in-law, Letopolis was a grand place in spite of its inhospitable surroundings, with massive stone edifices and gleaming villas that had been dug out of the sand by teams of workers hoping for a new life.

-Assassin’s Creed Origins launches October 27 on Xbox One, PS4, and PC.
+Assassin’s Creed Origins launches on October the 27th, for Xbox One, PS4, and PC.
 To find out more, check out our previous Assassin’s Creed Origins coverage.